How To Ship Cotton Pickers

 • [ ] Select vessel, confirming availability and transit times.

-• [ ] Develop and submit detailed securing plan to shipping line for approval.
+• [ ] Develop and submit securing plan to shipping line for approval.

 • Shipping Process: